 Squeeze the lemon to saturate each rust stain with some drops of lemon juice.

 Hold the fabric over the boiling water for a while.
 Then rinse the fabric in cold water.
 Repeat the process as often as necessary.

 Rinse the fabric in cold water and put it into the washing machine.
-The stains will look slightly different prior to washing but will not be gone till after washing.
+The stains will look slightly different prior to washing but won’t disappear till after washing.

-Alternative: You could also apply a paste of lemon juice and salt to the stains and let them soak for some hours.
+Alternative: You could also cover the stains with a paste of lemon juice and salt and let it soak for some hours.
 Then rinse the fabric and wash in the washing machine.

 Here you’ll find more Victorian laundry tips and tricks.